 With most of the islands having mild winters and warm summers, they’re ideal for a destination wedding in almost any season.
 The drawback of many popular wedding destinations is that they’re dependant on a certain season to have good weather – most would opt out of a Norway wedding in December, for example – but as a destination wedding photographer in Greece, I have the privilege of being able to shoot in the country almost year-round because of the near-always exceptional weather.
 Here’s what I have to say about each season!

 I first visited Greece in the Summer which is very warm and particularly sunny.
 The summer is perfect for anyone who loves the beach because it’s warm enough for a comfortable swim around the islands.
 Island hopping on a boat is a great pre-wedding or honeymoon activity, which is another benefit of a summer destination wedding in Greece.
 All this does make Summer seem appealing but it’s also got its trade-offs.
 Most people visit between June and August so I wouldn’t necessarily recommend it if you want to avoid tourists and crowds.
-High season also has a tendency to make vendors more expensive because venues are in higher demand.
+The high season also tends to make vendors more expensive because venues are in higher demand.
 As a destination wedding photographer in Greece, I recommend coming in the summer for a visit but not necessarily for a destination wedding.

 If I could only pick one, I would say Greece is best for a destination wedding in the Spring, with the advantage of fewer crowds and better weather.
 A more temperate climate means less sweat and more time enjoying this beautiful country on your wedding day.
 A place like Athens will always have tourists but they’re far easier to avoid in much of Greece from March to May.
 It takes a bit longer to get warm because of its climate so a March wedding may be too chilly but a May wedding will likely be perfect.
 I would honestly call Spring the best season to have a wedding in Greece and I know for a fact that I’m not the only destination wedding photographer in Greece who would say that.

-Hiring a Wedding Photographer in Greece – Local or Foreign?
+Hiring a Wedding Photographer in Greece

 For those opting for a wedding outside their home country, the path always diverts to two options when it comes to where you should hire your wedding photographer – do I hire someone from the country I’m getting married in, or just bring one from my home country?
 This situation is a little easier for those in Europe to untangle but for those in the states, this situation is a bit more tricky.
-Will there be a language barrier, what’s a fair rate in their country, and other questions will all be answered below!
+Is there a language barrier, what’s a fair rate in their country, and other questions will all be answered below!

 Local Greece Wedding Photographer